Trolling for San Francisco Bay Halibut

 Lopes notes that there are times when the halibut will bite the dodger instead of the bait, so if you keep getting strikes that don’t stick, look for teeth marks in your blade.
 In some situations, you may have to pull the dodger off so that the fish key in on the bait.

-Behind the dodger, he’ll run 24 inches of 25- to 30-pound leader to the trap rig, which consists of a 1/0 single octopus hook snelled so that it will slide and then a fixed 1/0 treble at the end of the leader.
+Behind the dodger, he’ll run 24 inches of 25- to 30-pound leader to the trap rig, which consists of a 1/0 single Owner octopus hook snelled so that it will slide and then a fixed 1/0 treble at the end of the leader.
 Lopes runs the point of the forward (single) hook up through the chin and out the top of the head of the bait and then buries one point of the treble into the side of the ‘chovy on the lateral line, just aft of the dorsal fin.
 Putting a slight bend in the bait will give it a nice rolling action — and be sure to change baits often.

 By the way, in addition to bait, there are also times when a straight hootchie will work wonders.
 In fact, commercial halibut trollers have been dragging rubber squid around for decades with great success.